imranalmunyeem/Selenium_4-Framework_Design-Java-com.nopcommerce.demo-/README.md

-# com.nopcommerce.demo
-### Selenium framework design from scratch using Java
+### Selenium 4 framework design from scratch using Java

 ### This project contains the below features
                  External Locators property        //This property file will contains the value of the locators [Alternative of page object and page factory]